 The establishment of IMS in 1944 was exceptional in its importance and contribution to the development of medical services in Israel.
 This is mainly because, after Israeli independence, IMS constituted the basis and infrastructure for the establishment of medical services in Jewish immigrant camps in the fledgling State of Israel.
 The Great Aliyah of 1948-1953, which was the realization of the Zionist dream, reached its peak immediately after the end of Israel’s War of Independence, and during it 250,000 Jews immigrated to Israel.
 Indeed, by the end of this period, more Jews had immigrated to Israel than the total population of the pre-state Yishuv.
 Despite the health risks faced by Jewish immigrants in Israel, their new country had few resources, and those of IMS, the organization mandated to meet their medical needs, were therefore also very limited.
 IMS staff had to deal with the issue of medical complications, amid a severe shortage of cash, equipment, and skilled human resources.
 Against this background, the assistance of Hadassah and the JDC was vital (73).

 In examining the activities of these organizations during the formative years of Israel and Israeli institutions, it is clear that they worked very closely with Israel’s newly-established state institutions.
 IMS and Malben, the institutions established by Hadassah and the JDC, made an essential contribution to the success of the Israeli health system.
-The contribution of IMS was reflected in key public health indicators, including reduced infant mortality, the eradication of epidemics, and the creation of Israel’s system of medical insurance.
+The contribution of IMS was reflected in key public health indicators, including reduced infant mortality, the eradication of epidemics, and contributed to the creation of the nascent state's system of the medical insurance.
 In retrospect, we can conclude that Israel owes an enormous debt of gratitude to those few medical professionals who did their best to ensure the public health of those who arrived during the mass Jewish immigration to Israel after 1948 of the many and, with the help of Hadassah and the JDC, helped secure the future of Israel’s health system.

 Reference List